Cheng-BDAL/Cheng-BDAL.github.io/_pages/about.md

 - (2024-10) Congratulations!
 Mengyu Li was awarded the Outstanding Poster Award at the 22nd Annual Conference of the China Society for Industrial and Applied Mathematics.[Link](https://mp.weixin.qq.com/s/ffKNLItqx5vv-P0r3Yd2QQ)

 - (2024-9) The BDAL-RUC homepage is officially launched!
-Website maintenance: Chengshuo Du.
+Website maintenance: Chengshuo Du, Zhipeng Xiang.